Focus 2030

 After a new political coalition came to power in September 2022, in a global context disrupted by multiple ongoing crises (Covid-19, Ukraine, climate change...), it is essential for Italian NGOs to raise awareness among newly appointed parliamentarians and ministers, as well as citizens, on issues of international solidarity and development cooperation.
 This is the work carried out by the think tank IAI through this project, supported by Focus 2030.

-• Measuring public perceptions and support for Italian development assistance policies.
-Implementation of an opinion survey (the report in English can be downloaded here) among a representative sample of the population, in partnership with the Center for the Study of Political Change at the University of Siena.
+• Measuring public perceptions and support for Italian development aid policy.
+Conducted an opinion survey among a representative sample of the population, in partnership with the Center for the Study of Political Change at the University of Siena.

 • 66% of Italians surveyed in September 2022 declare they do not know the percentage of GNI that Italy allocates to Official Development Assistance (ODA).
 Approximately 8% chose the correct answer.